turingschool/backend-curriculum-site/professional_development/Mod3/Interview_Preparation.md

 ### [Do you have any questions for me?](https://www.keyvalues.com/culture-queries)
 <iframe width="560" height="315" src="https://www.youtube.com/embed/qP0Sl7qs6Jc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 At the end of almost every interview, you'll be given an opportunity to ask questions.
-Use this time to get a better understanding of the company,what it would be like to work there, and gauge whether this role is a good fit for you.
+Use this time to get a better understanding of the company, what it would be like to work there, and gauge whether this role is a good fit for you.

 ### Putting it into Practice
-To continue preparing for interviews, create an interview prep document to write out answers by telling stories about various experiences.
-Here are some starting prompts:
+1. To continue preparing for interviews, create an interview prep document or story bank to write out answers by telling stories about various experiences.
+2. Review this Story bank doc that includes templates, examples, and interview tips.
+3. Use prompts below or from the story bank doc and write about one behavioral and one project question to start with and the STAR method:

  *  Pick a successful project and write about it with the STAR method (What was the situation/scenario of the project?
 What was the task/target of the project?
 What action steps did you take?
 What were the results?):
   * Write about a time you failed and what you learned from that experience:
   * Write about how you've approached working with a team using a specific example:
   * What other stories will you prepare to share?
   * Do some research into your top companies' tech stacks; what do you already know?
 What can you compare to your own learning?
 What do you need to learn more about?
-* Using this [interview prep resource guide](/resources/interview_prep_resources), pick out at least 3 resources you will use to prepare for interviews as well as 3 behavioral questions you could practice.
+  * Using this [interview prep resource guide](/resources/interview_prep_resources), pick out at least 3 resources you will use to prepare for interviews as well as 3
+    behavioral questions you could practice.

 **Other Tips:**
-* Create a doc to keep track of technical concepts you're practicing, behavioral answers, and feedback
+* In your interview pre doc keep track of technical concepts you're practicing, behavioral answers, and feedback.
 * Review:
   * Your professional story
   * Feedback you've received